Looking at Earning a Medical Billing and Coding Certification?

 Find out where, how and how long it takes to get your medical coding and billing certification, also known as a CBCS certification.

-Our mission at cbcscertification.com is to provide resources that prepare you for your education and provide accredited schools that are in your area and online.
+Our mission at cbcscertification.com is to provide resources that prepare you for your education and help you find accredited schools in your area and online.
 At any time you can search our directory of schools and programs with the search feature below.

 Click to see all 50 States